alykapasi/data_synthesis/README.md

-# data_synthesis
-Simple Primer on Data Synthesis / Generation.
+# A Gentle Introduction to Data Synthesis and Generation Architectures